Sherlock Holmes Was Right – We Need to Become Movement Detectives.

 But Norman still has some work to do.

-But we still need to manage athletes returning from injury more effectively.
+Nevertheless, we still need to manage athletes returning from injury more effectively.
 And we can use heuristics to help manage the complexity and uncertainty that arises with complex-adaptive systems.

 Here are a few heuristics that I like to follow when it comes to managing decision making for athletes as they are returning from injury: